shakhaout/cifar10_classification/README.md

 ### Reconstructed Image
 Using the test data set some of the reconstructed images of the autoencoder model are as follows:
 ![Decoded image no augmentation](https://github.com/shakhaout/cifar10_classification/blob/main/imgs/autoencoder_org_reconstd_imgs_no_augment.png)

+Here, during training the AutoEncoder model I didn't use data augmentation.
+We can see that the AutoEncoder model trained well and performing best in the test set.

 ## 7. AutoEncoder Pretrained CNN Classification ( Pretrained AutoEncoder of No.6)
 Here model architecture and parameters are similar to  previous AutoEncoder CNN classification model(No.3).
 But AutoEncoder model is trained with no data augmentation and this pretrained weight is used in this model.